 The Board embraces the philosophy that a good Board needs the support of a strong and effective management team.
-The Company is supportive of gender and workforce diversity and will continually train and groom capable staff to fill key positions to bolster the overall strength and depth of the KMT for the Group's global operations.
+Hence the Board recognises the importance of identifying and developing potential leaders and managers to fill key positions (whether on the Board or senior management) in the Company and Group, from both internal and external sources.
+This is an ongoing process based on the Group's short and longer term needs in terms of skill, expertise, knowledge and experience.
+Additionally, the Company is supportive of gender and workforce diversity and will continually train and groom capable staff to fill key positions to bolster the overall strength and depth of the KMT for the Group's global operations.

-In 2023, Mr Tay Kah Chye and Mr Kwah Thiam Hock, who have each served more than 16 years on the Wilmar Board, will be retiring and will not be seeking re-election.
+In FY2023, Mr Tay Kah Chye and Mr Kwah Thiam Hock, who had each served more than 16 years on the Wilmar Board, retired from the Board at the 2023 AGM on 20 April 2023 and Dr Louis Cheung and Ms Jessica Cheam were appointed as Non-Executive and Independent Directors.